 There are various deadlines for filing an income tax return, depending on who the taxpayer is.
 Once the return has been filed, the Canada Revenue Agency must examine the return “with all due dispatch.”
 Taxpayers are normally informed that the CRA has received their returns by way of a notice of assessment (referred to in the Income Tax Act as a “notice of an original assessment”).
 The notice of an original assessment is normally sent within a few weeks from the time the return is filed.

-The date on the notice of an original assessment is important because it starts the clock running for determining how much time the CRA has to review a taxpayer’s return and reassess him.
+The date on the notice of an original assessment is important because it starts the clock running for determining how much time the CRA has to review your return and reassess you.

 - What is the deadline for the CRA to reassess a taxpayer?